cofre-online/cofre/README.md

  - Bob asks to Cofre to create a new vault with an identifier X
  - Cofre creates a new vault with an identifier of X and set Bob as it's owner
  - Cofre then generates a new 256-bit AES key
- - Cofre uses SSSS to generate 8 shares from the key, with a threshold of 4
+ - Cofre uses SSSS to generate 4 shares from the key, with a threshold of 2
  - Cofre tells Bob to connect another device in the transaction using the vault identifier X
  - Bob connects his smartphone in the transaction of vault X
- - Cofre gives 2 shares to Bob's first device, 2 shares to Bob's smartphone, and keep 2 shares.
+ - Cofre gives 1 share to Bob's first device, 1 share to Bob's smartphone, and keep 2 shares.
  - Before giving any shares, Cofre logs the share hash, with key creation date and share owner
- - Cofre then store the hash of the remaining 2 shares, store the hashes in a special place, encrypt the shares and give them to Bob
+ - Cofre then store the hash of the remaining share in a special place, encrypt the share and give it to Bob
- - Cofre then tells Bob that these last 2 shares are special, and that he should keep it stored in a piece of paper or something like that
+ - Cofre then tells Bob that this last share is special, and that he should keep it stored in a piece of paper or something like that

 ##### I'm not getting it yet...
-Well, if the threshold of the Secret Sharing is 4, so Bob only needs 4 shares to recover the AES key, so he can recover that using his first device and his secondary device.
-Each device should have 2 shares, raising the need of at least 2 devices to recover the secret.
+Well, if the threshold of the Secret Sharing is 2, so Bob only needs 2 shares to recover the AES key, so he can recover that using his first device and his secondary device.
+Each device should have 1 share, raising the need of at least 2 devices to recover the secret.

 ##### Okay, now I get it.
 But what about the other shares?
-Let's say Bob wants Alice to have access to the vault X, but Bob couldn't give his shares to Alice, so he needs that Cofre give Alice 4 more shares in order for her to have access to the vault.
+Let's say Bob wants Alice to have access to the vault X, but Bob couldn't give his share to Alice, so he needs that Cofre give Alice 2 more shares in order for her to have access to the vault.

-The "special" 2 shares that Cofre gave Bob are called "Recovery Shares", which Bob should use whenever he wants to add someone to the vault or has lost his own shares.
+The "special" share that Cofre gave Bob is called "Recovery Share", which Bob should use whenever he wants to add someone to the vault or has lost his own shares.

-With the Recovery Shares, anyone could:
+With the Recovery Share, anyone could:
  - Add a new participant to the vault
  - Bans a participant from the vault
  - Recover one or more lost shares